The Universal File Opener (UFO) and the AODocs File Opener (AFO) are Google Chrome extensions.

 2. Scroll down to display the Enable native notifications flag.

 3. Set the flag to disabled in the drop-down menu.

-If you don't see any UFO notifications, make sure that your Chrome notifications aren't disabled.
+If you don't see any UFO/AFO notifications, make sure that your Chrome notifications aren't disabled.

 1. Open your Mac System Preferences.

 - Show in Notification Center